radian-software/prescient.el/README.md

   to define your own custom filter methods, and use them by adding the appropriate symbol to `prescient-filter-method`.

+* `prescient-sort-full-matches-first`: Whether `prescient.el` sorts
+  candidates that are fully matched before candidates that are partially matched.

 ### Company-specific

 * `company-prescient-sort-length-enable`: By default, the standard